safakdinc/nuxt3-component-library/content/docs/2.components/modal.md

     - Default
     - Description
   props:
-    - name: 'open'
+    - name: "open"
-      type: 'Boolean'
+      type: "Boolean"
-      default: 'false'
+      default: "false"
-      description: 'Controls the initial open state of the modal.'
+      description: "Controls the initial open state of the modal."

 Slots:
   head:
     - Slot
     - Description
   props:
-    - name: 'default'
+    - name: "default"
-      description: 'Content for the modal body (ModalDefault only).'
+      description: "Content for the modal body (ModalDefault only)."
-    - name: 'button'
+    - name: "button"
-      description: 'Content for the button that opens the modal (ModalButton only).'
+      description: "Content for the button that opens the modal (ModalButton only)."

 Events:
   head:
     - Event
     - Description
   props:
-    - name: 'handleClose'
+    - name: "handleClose"
-      description: 'Emitted when the modal is closed (ModalButton only).'
+      description: "Emitted when the modal is closed (ModalButton only)."
 ---

 ### `ModalDefault` Example